modders-anonymous/sanguine-rose/README.md

         + Skyrim Special Edition
           + Data
   + Modding
-    + 3.7.3.0 # or something, it is a Wabbajack install folder
+    + 3.7.3.0 # or something, it is where Wabbajack itself (but not modlists) is installed
     + COLLABWJ # folder where Wabbajack builds *your* new and shiny version of the WJ image
     + COLLABWJ-TEST # folder where you will install *your* version of WJ image to test it.
 It is a stripped-down copy of \Modding\MO2, and another portable instance of MO2
       + *no 'downloads' here*